Recognizing Covered Water Damage Under Florida Home Insurance

-Types of Water Damage Typically Covered
+Types of Water Damage Commonly Covered by Florida Home Insurance

-- Sudden and Accidental Water Damage – Burst pipes, appliance leaks, and sudden plumbing failures are usually covered.
+- Sudden and Accidental Water Damage: Burst pipes, appliance leaks, and sudden plumbing failures are usually covered.

-- Storm-Related Water Damage – If rainwater enters your home due to roof or structural damage caused by a covered peril, your claim should be valid.
+- Storm-Related Water Damage: If rainwater enters your home due to roof or structural damage caused by a covered peril, your claim should be valid.

 Types of Water Damage Often Not Covered